-Rack and Pinion Rack and pinion systems take on a long rectangular shape “rack” behind the helm.
-Many boaters will agree that rack and pinion steering is easier to control.
+Rack and Pinion Boat Steering Rack and pinion systems take on a long rectangular shape “rack” behind the helm.
+Many boaters will agree that rack and pinion boat steering is easier to control.
 Fewer components and pieces are required in a rack and pinion steering system, making it more straightforward and efficient.
 The construction is very basic, with a pinion gear attached directly into the helm shaft engaging a rack gear in the housing.
-However, while there are many advantages to rack and pinion steering, there are some setbacks as well.
+However, while there are many advantages to rack and pinion boat steering systems, there are some setbacks as well.
 For instance, rack and pinion systems are more susceptible to damage upon impact, and because of the long housing rack, it will not fit behind many dashboards.

-Hydraulic Hydraulic steering, the final of the three main steering systems, has a round shape behind the helm and is very accessible and easy to steer.
-Hydraulic steering systems are primarily recommended for larger engines that are over 150 horsepower due to their superior strength and durability.
-Hydraulic steering hoses are color coded in red for the port (left) side of the boat and green for the starboard (right) side of the boat, making identification easier for installation.
+Hydraulic Boat Steering Hydraulic steering, the final of the three main steering systems, has a round shape behind the helm and is very accessible and easy to steer.
+Hydraulic boat steering systems are primarily recommended for larger engines that are over 150 horsepower due to their superior strength and durability.
+Hydraulic boat steering hoses are color coded in red for the port (left) side of the boat and green for the starboard (right) side of the boat, making identification easier for installation.
 However, it is important to remember that hydraulic systems are not completely indestructible; systems with liquids prone to leakage if not maintained properly.
 Also, incorrect installation and overfilling the helm with liquid could potentially cause damage to the boat or engine.